aaronicsubstances/bridge-arithmetic/README.md

   - Subtraction
   - Multiplication
   - Division
+  - Comparison
-  - Comparison - including identifying whether answer is negative or not, and also comparing magnitude of answer to operands.
+     - includes predicting whether result of an arithmetic operation is negative or not
+     - includes predicting the result of comparing magnitudes of operands with magnitude of result of an arithmetic operation.
   - Conversion of fractions from and to decimal expansions
   - Developing proficiency in arithmetic of single digit whole numbers
-  - Developing proficiency in simplification of fractions
+  - Developing proficiency in simplification of fractions using divisibility rules

 If necessary, can reduce the activities above by excluding long division and negative number arithmetic, to obtain the following:
   - Addition of nonnegative rational numbers
   - Subtraction of nonnegative rational numbers (negative results may be permitted).
   - Multiplication of whole numbers
-  - Division of whole numbers by trial and error
+  - Division of whole numbers by trial and error instead of long division
-     - Long division can be replaced with division by chunking in the interim.
+     - ie keep multiplying divisor by educated guesses, until a guess is found which gives a remainder less than the divisor.
   - Comparison of nonnegative rational numbers
-  - Conversion of nonnegative fractions from and to terminating decimal expansions
+  - Conversion of nonnegative fractions from and to terminating decimal expansions by multiplication instead of long division
-     - instead of long division, multiply top and down until denominator becomes a power of 10
+     - ie keep multiplying top and down by 2 or 5 if denominator is not a power of 10 and its last non-zero digit is 5 or 2 respectively, until denominator becomes a power of 10 to lead to the desired terminating decimal expansion, or until last non-zero digit in denominator is neither 2 or 5 to indicate that decimal expansion will not terminate.
   - Developing proficiency in arithmetic of single digit whole numbers
-  - Developing proficiency in simplification of nonnegative fractions
+  - Developing proficiency in simplification of nonnegative fractions using divisibility rules

 ## Algebra Activities